ComposableFi/mantis-docs/docs/rollup/tx-lifecycle.md

 ---
-sidebar_position: 6
+sidebar_position: 5
 ---
 # Rollup Transaction Lifecycle

 Transactions settle down from layer 2 (the Mantis rollup) to layer 1 (the destination chain of the transaction):

-1. Transactions on the Mantis rollup are used to construct blocks by the Mantis rollup validators.
+1. Transactions on the Mantis rollup are used to construct blocks by the Mantis rollup validator client (the sequencer).
 In this way, rollup validators also act as block builders.
-2. The blocks of Mantis rollup transactions are picked up by the sequencer on Mantis.
+2. The blocks of Mantis rollup transactions are picked up by the relayer on Mantis.
-3. Sequencers send blocks to the Mantis bridge contract.
+3. The relayer sends blocks to the Mantis bridge contract.
 4. The bridge contract subsequently sends transactions out over IBC using a light client that we have created between L1 and L2.
 5. Via the IBC relay (note: NOT the sequencer), blocks of transactions post to the final layer 1.
 6. The layer 1 validates the layer 2 blocks; if the L1 says a transaction/block is invalid, the layer 2 rolls back.

 This transaction lifecycle is depicted in the following diagram: